JangoSaga/the-wild-oasis/README.md

 ## Overview

-The Wild Oasis webiste is a simply client side website
+The Wild Oasis webiste is a simply client side website.
+Build with react, styled components and various other react libraries.